Roxicodone vs Oxycodone: What is the Difference?

 Roxicodone and oxycodone sound a lot alike.
 They are both prescription opioid analgesics (painkillers) They both help relieve pain.
 But, why do they have two different names?
 The answer to this question is surprisingly simple.
 Oxycodone and Roxicodone are the same drug.
 Oxycodone is the generic name.
 Roxicodone is just the brand name version.
 The name ‘Roxicodone’ is trademarked by Mallinckrodt Pharmaceuticals for their formulation of oxycodone.

-In this blog, Harmony Recovery Group looks at the following:
+In this blog, Harmony Health Group looks at the following:

 - Defining what oxycodone is